dennisego1999/wordimg/README.md

 1. Locates the executable in `bin/`
 2. Detects a suitable install location:
    - `~/.local/bin`
-   - or `/usr/local/bin`
+   - or `/usr/local/bin` (prompts for confirmation, may require your password)
 3. Copies the executable to the selected directory
 4. Ensures it is executable
-5. Checks whether the install directory is in your `PATH`
-6. Prints instructions if you need to update your `PATH`

 The installer **does not automatically modify your shell configuration**, following standard Unix CLI conventions.
 If the install directory is not in your PATH, add the following line to your `~/.zshrc` or `~/.bashrc`:
 ```bash
 export PATH="$HOME/.local/bin:$PATH"
 ```